bhattner143/GeoWrapSim-CDPR/README.md

 The `.mat` files for the NURBS teapot model are located in the `data/nurbs_related` directory.

 ### BMWrapArm Model
-In this work, we have utilized the BMWrapArm model.
-The configuration files for this model are available in the `data/model_config/models/MCDM/BMWrapArm` directory.
-Below is a description of the key files:
+The BMWrapArm model configuration files are available in the `data/model_config/models/MCDM/BMWrapArm` directory.
+Key files include:

 1. **BMWrapArm_bodies.xml**
-    Contains information about the CDPR bodies, including:
     - Initial joint pose
     - Center of mass and its location
     - Inertial matrix

 2. **BMWrapArm_cables.xml**
-    Provides details about cable locations and attachment points.
+    - Cable locations and attachment points

 3. **BMWrapArm_operational_spaces.xml**
-    Specifies information related to operational spaces.
+    - Operational spaces information

 4. **BMWrapArm_trajectories.xml**
-    Includes details about trajectories.
+    - Trajectory details

 ### Note on Other Robots
 Other robot models are available in the `data/model_config/models/SCDM`, `data/model_config/models/MCDM`, and `data/model_config/models/HCDM` directories.
 However, wrapping models have not been implemented for these robots.

-## Running the scripts
+## Running the Scripts

+Simulation scripts are located in `/scripts/cable_wrapping/Simulations/`.
+Key scripts include:

+1. **Inverse Kinematics Simulation**
+    Run `script_BMWrapArm_IK_cone_big_obs_nurbs_mul_obj_wrap.m` for inverse kinematics simulation with a teapot obstacle and cone-frustum mobile platform.

+2. **Inverse Dynamics Simulation**
+    Run `script_BMWrapArm_ID_friction_cone_big_obs_nurbs_mul_obj_wrap.m` for inverse dynamics simulation with a friction obstacle and cone-frustum mobile platform.

+3. **Other Simulations**
+    Additional scripts such as `script_BMWrapArm_geodesic_model_IK_almond.m` and `script_BMWrapArm_geodesic_model_IK_cone_big_obstacle_torus.m` are available for simulations with almond-shaped mobile platforms and cylinder obstacles, or cone-frustum mobile platforms and torus obstacles.
+These scripts may require debugging to function correctly.